-Estonia is the smallest and least populous of the three Baltic Republics, covering an area of 45,227 square kilometres with 1.3 million inhabitants (2016).
+Located in Northern Europe, Estonia borders the Baltic Sea and Gulf of Finland and covers an area of 45,227 square kilometres with 1.3 million inhabitants (2017).
 Situated on the north-eastern edge of the Baltic Sea, Estonia borders Latvia to the south and the Russian Federation to the east.
 The capital of Estonia is Tallinn.
 Estonia celebrates its National Day on 24 February.

 System of Government